777arc/textbook/content/digital_modulation.rst

 The above IQ plot shows what we will transmit, or rather the set of symbols we will transmit from.
 It does not show the carrier, so you can think about it as representing the symbols at baseband.
 When we show the set of possible symbols for a given modulation scheme, we call it the "constellation".
 Many modulation schemes can be defined by their constellation.

 To receive and decode BPSK we can use IQ sampling, like we learned about, and simply look at where the points end up on the IQ plot.
 However, there will be a random phase rotation due to the wireless channel, since the signal will have some random delay as it passes through the air and into the receiver.
 The random phase rotation can be compensated for using various methods we will learn about later.
-Here is an example of a few different ways that BPSK signal might show up at the reicever (this does not include noise):
+Here is an example of a few different ways that BPSK signal might show up at the receiver (this does not include noise):

 .. image:: ../_static/bpsk3.PNG
    :scale: 60 %